Francis Suarez: Early life, education, and early career

-Early political activity

 Suarez's father, Xavier Suarez, served as mayor of Miami in the 1990s.

-Before serving in the city government, Suarez first served on his local homeowner association.
-Suarez cited a home burglary that he had suffered as his motivation for getting involved.
+Suarez was serving on his local homeowner association when a home burglary prompted his motivation to get involved in local government.

 Miami city commissioner (2009–2017)

-Suarez was first elected to the Miami City Commission's District 4 seat in 2009. in a special election to replace Tomás Regalado who had resigned in order to become mayor.
-The initial round of the election was held was on November 3, 2009.
-Suarez advanced to a runoff election against Manolo Reyes after receiving 44.74 percent of the vote in the initial round, with Reyes receiving 40.50 percent, Denis Rod receiving 5.15 percent and Oscar Rodriguez-Fonts receiving 9.61 percent.
+Tomás Regalado had resigned from the Miami City Commission's District 4 seat in 2009 to become mayor.
+The special election to fill the vacancy on November 3, 2009 resulted in a runoff election when any candidate failed to reach a majority of the returns: Suarez (44.74 percent), Manolo Reyes (40.50 percent), Denis Rod (5.15 percent) and Oscar Rodriguez-Fonts (9.61 percent).
 District 4 represented portions of the city's westernmost reaches.
-The runoff election was on 17 November 2009.
-Suarez won with 51.41 percent of the vote.
-He was reelected unopposed in both 2011 and 2015.
+The runoff election on November 17, 2009 had Suarez receiving 51.41 percent of the vote.
+He was subsequently reelected unopposed in both 2011 and 2015.

 In January 2013 the Miami Herald wrote that in his first three years on the City Commission "Suarez has had mixed results passing policy."
 Suarez introduced a controversial motion that was passed by the City Commission, resulting in a decrease to city employees salaries.
 He also was an advocate for changes that were made to the zoning code of the city aimed at easing the ability to construct affordable housing.
 However, Suarez was unsuccessful in a push to move the city from using a weak mayor form of government to adopting a strong mayor form of government.

 Suarez was initially a close ally of Mayor Regaldo.
 In late 2011, Regaldo asked Suarez to hold the chairmanship of the City Commission.
 After Regaldo was at odds with Police Chief Miguel Exposito, Suarez introduced a controversial motion to fire Exposito, which was passed by the City Commission.
 However, in mid-2012 Suarez became critical of Regaldo's leadership, attacking high turnover among Regaldo's staff and questioning the finance department's ability to balance the city's budget on time.
 Suarez even came to criticize Regaldo's feud with former police chief Exposito.
 Suarez ultimately announced a campaign to unseat Regaldo in the 2013 mayoral election.

 Suarez was an opponent of red light cameras in the city, which had become a controversial issue in Miami.
+In 2016, the City Commission ratified an ordinance sponsored by Suarez which banned the practice of conversion therapy on minors.